How to Obtain an EPA Identification Number

 What is an EPA Identification Number?

-An EPA hazardous waste generator identification number is a unique number that is assigned to facilities that generate specified amounts of hazardous waste or engage in other hazardous waste activities.
-It is used by states and EPA to track hazardous waste.
+An EPA hazardous waste generator identification number is a unique number that is assigned to sites that generate specified amounts of hazardous waste or engage in certain other hazardous waste, used oil, or other RCRA-regulated activities.
+It is used by states and EPA to track hazardous waste and other RCRA-regulated activities.

 The number is 12 characters long.
 The first two characters are the postal code for the state ("ID" for Idaho).
 The third character can be a letter or a number.
 The next 9 characters are numbers.